vincenzo-scotti/llm_cstk/README.md

 ## Fine-tuning

-We offer the possibility to fine-tune language models on domain-specific data for chatting or searching.
+In the following,  we provide instructions on fine-tuning language models on domain-specific data for chatting or searching.

 ### Chat

 There are scripts to fine-tune language models or large language models on domain-specific data.
-The scripts expect to have the `./src` directory in the Python path and all data sets to be downloaded and placed in the `./resources/data/raw/` directory.
+The scripts expect the `./src` directory in the Python path and all data sets to be placed in the `./resources/data/raw/` directory.

 #### LM